 Thank is owed to the Landesstiftung Baden-Württemberg for funding a PhD position 2006-2009 and DFG/JLU for funding the high-resolution mass spectrometry system.

+- Microorganisms and adjerent cells on the plate!
+The open format is suited best among all chromatographic techniques to be hyphenated with biological tools!
 Though our first papers were made in 2008, we mainly started with the development of quantitative bioautography in 2013.
 In 2014, sharply bounded active zones were reported for the first time after 70 years (in 1946, a Nature paper reported first on direct bioautography).
 New knowledge is obtained with this quantitative bioanalytical tool: We can deal with the unknown unknowns!
 We discover traces that matter.
 Our food is our medicine (attributed to Hippocrates) - so true!
 In over 50 peer-reviewed research papers, we brought forward this idea.

 Thank is owed to Merck that instantly recognized the potential.
 Thank is also owed to DFG who granted a postdoc position, though the position was not fulfilled.

 - Print on the plate like on paper!
 This means be disruptive and think differently.
 Miniaturization to a still managable size is the key for progress.
 We showed printing on the plate for the first time in 2007.
 We developed it further and printed sample solutions, the mobile phase or the HPTLC layer itsself.
 The current state is an open source Office Chromatography system.